 - Psychiatric stress resulting from a physical injury or witnessing a traumatic event (PTSD)

-- Construction accidents, such as a fall from scaffolding that results in a brain injury
+- Construction accidents, such as a fall from scaffolding that results in a serious injury, such as a brain injury

 - Industrial and manufacturing accidents

 - Other work-related accidents resulting in temporary or permanent injuries